Orangutan: Reproduction and development

 Males become sexually mature at around age 15.
 They may exhibit arrested development by not developing the distinctive cheek pads, pronounced throat pouches, long fur, or long calls until a resident dominant male is absent.
 The transformation from unflanged to flanged can occur quickly.
-Flanged males attract females in oestrous with their characteristic long calls, which may also suppress development in younger males.
+Flanged males attract sexually respective females with their characteristic long calls, which may also suppress development in younger males.

-Unflanged males wander widely in search of oestrous females and upon finding one, may force copulation on her; forced copulation by orangutans is unusually high among mammals.
+Unflanged males try to achieve reproductive success by searching for and forcing copulation on females; forced copulation by orangutans is unusually high among mammals.
 Females prefer to mate with the fitter flanged males, forming pairs with them and benefiting from their protection.
 Non-ovulating females do not usually resist copulation with unflanged males, as the chance of conception is low.
 Homosexual behaviour has been recorded in the context of both affiliative and aggressive interactions.